-No work shall be undertaken by the successful Offeror(s) prior to the commencement date specified on the agreement.
-The STATE is not liable for any work, contract costs, expenses, loss of profits, or any damages whatsoever incurred by the PROVIDER prior to the official starting date.
+The CONTRACTOR receiving the award shall be required to enter into a formal written contract.
+Upon execution of contract, the STATE will issue a notice to proceed and a fully executed copy of the contract to the CONTRACTOR.
+No work will be undertaken by the CONTRACTOR prior to the commencement date specified on the contract as the STATE is not liable for any work, contract costs, expenses, loss of profits, or any damages whatsoever incurred by the CONTRACTOR prior to official starting date.